 Award-winning poet and fiction writer Patricia Traxler is the author of three collections of poetry, Forbidden Words (University of Missouri), The Glass Woman (Hanging Loose Press), Blood Calendar (William Morrow), and a novel, Blood (St. Martins Press), which was also published in an Irish/UK edition, and in Spanish, Swedish, and German translations.
-Her second novel, A Hunger Season, will be out later this year, and she has just completed work on her fourth poetry collection, The Fires.
+Her second novel, A Hunger Season, will be out in 2014, and she has just completed work on her fourth poetry collection, The Fires.

 A two-time Bunting Poetry Fellow at Radcliffe, Traxler also served as Hugo Poet at the University of Montana and Thurber Poet at Ohio State.
 She has lectured, read, or served as visiting writer at many other US universities, including the University of California, San Diego; Emerson College, Boston; Old Dominion University, Virginia; Westminster College, Salt Lake City; San Diego State University; Utah State University; and Kansas University, Lawrence.

-"I like the inspiration and challenge of working as a writer in the community," Traxler says.
-"And although I love teaching aspiring young poets and fiction writers in a university setting, I guess it's not surprising that some of my most rewarding teaching experiences have come outside the world of academe, working in the larger community with people of all ages and backgrounds, including the elderly and various special needs groups."
-She has developed writing programs and projects for deaf and hearing-impaired children and at-risk teens, for cancer patients, homeless women and survivors of domestic violence, and for mental-health and stroke patients.
+"I like the inspiration and challenge of working as a writer in the community," says Traxler, who now lives in Kansas.
+"And although I love teaching aspiring young poets and fiction writers in a university setting, I guess it's not surprising that some of my most rewarding teaching experiences have come outside the world of academe, working in the larger community with people of all ages and backgrounds."
+She has developed writing programs and projects for at-risk teens, deaf and hearing-impaired children, learning-disabled students, cancer patients, homeless women and survivors of domestic violence, as well as for mental-health patients and stroke patients in a hospital setting.
 “These experiences have all enriched me,” she says, "in what they've revealed about the endless possibilities and complexities of human connection."
-She also founded, and for seventeen years directed, Salina's Spring Poetry Reading Series, which is now in its 30th year and brings poets into Kansas from across the United States, and she has edited two personal history anthologies, Vintage and In Our Time, which collect the memories of people who came of age on the Great Plains between the years 1910 and 1975 (both published by Smoky Hill River Press).
+Traxler founded Salina's Spring Poetry Reading Series, which brings poets into Kansas from across the United States, and she has edited two personal history anthologies, Vintage and In Our Time, which collect the memories of people who came of age on the Great Plains between the years 1910 and 1975 (both published by Smoky Hill River Press).

 Traxler is a past recipient of Ploughshares' Cohen Award; Nimrod’s Pablo Neruda Award; The Writer's Voice of New York City Open Voice Award for Short Fiction; the Hackney Literary Award for Short Fiction; Radcliffe’s Presidential Discretionary Award; a Kansas Literary Fellowship; 1994 and '99 Poetry Society of America Writers Magazine/Emily Dickinson Award honors; the Alice Carter Award for Poetry from Kansas University; and the Georgia State University Award for Short Fiction.
 She is also a past Grand Prize winner of the International Imitation Hemingway Competition.